 2. Figure out a way to get the arm further onto the shaft.

 In most cases, the arm does not have to be replaced.
 A trick that we employ here at GoWesty on every Vanagon or Bus on which we work is to add a 7mm flat washer under the wavy washer.
 The inside diameter (ID) of a flat 7mm washer is just large enough to slip over the shoulder of the shaft.
 The outside diameter (OD) is just small enough to allow the cap to still fit over.
 An 8mm washer is too big on the OD; a 6mm washer is too small on the ID.
 The added thickness of the 7mm flat washer allows you to shove the wiper arm that much further onto the tapered arm of the shaft before the 6mm washer and nut bottom out on the shoulder of the shaft.
 Just take off the arm, clean the aluminum out of the serrations, and bolt it back together with a 7mm washer added.
 This usually fixes the problem permanently.
 If that doesn't fix the issue, you can get some new arms at GoWesty!

-In the event that you do break off the threaded portion of the wiper shaft, there is a fix that does not require removing the entire dash to replace the possibly-no-longer-available-new shaft.
+In the event that you do break off the threaded portion of the wiper shaft, there is a fix that does not require removing the entire dash to replace the wiper shafts with new ones.
 You can very carefully file off the end of the shaft so that it is flat and as close to perpendicular to the shaft as possible.
 Then you very, very carefully use a center punch to put a dimple in the exact center of the shaft.
 Then you very, very, very carefully drill a hole right down the center of the shaft about 1/2" deep.
 Then you very, very, very, very carefully tap the hole to 6mm x 1.0.
 Now you can use a bolt instead of a nut!
 And, while you've probably just had a ton of fun performing this magic, we don't recommend being obsessive-compulsive about this and adding one on the other side... just so they match!